Polymer Clay Surface Applique and Confetti Inlay Guide

 Key takeaways

-- 1Applique keeps the motif raised, while inlay presses the design flatter into the base
+- 1Applique keeps the motif raised; inlay presses the design flat into the base.
+Pick which read you want before you cut the pieces

-- 2Build the base first, then prepare repeated petals, dots, or graphic pieces before attaching them
+- 2Build the base slab first, then cut your repeated petals, dots, or graphic pieces in batches before attaching anything

-- 3Press only hard enough to seat the motif or you will blur edges and warp the base
+- 3Press only hard enough to seat the motif.
+Pressing harder blurs the edges and bows the base out of true

-- 4Flat buttons, brooches, and pendants often read cleaner with shallow relief than with bulky layered surfaces
+- 4Flat buttons, brooches, and pendants usually read cleaner with shallow relief than with thick stacked layers

 Applique Versus Inlay